Coronavirus (COVID-19) - Information for patients

 Restrictions to visiting were introduced at the end of March in response to the Covid-19 outbreak to help protect patients and staff and to minimise the spread of infection.
 Although local cases remain low, healthcare leaders from across the county have decided to stick with the current restrictions, with the following very limited exceptions:

-- For maternity patients – a visit by a birthing partner only (birthing partners are able to present during the birth)
+- For maternity patients – a visit by a birthing partner only (birthing partners are also able to be present during the birth)

 - For paediatric patients – a visit by one parent only

-- For patients nearing the end of their lives – one visitor only
+- For patients nearing the end of their lives – two visitors only

 We are also asking patients who are coming in for an appointment not to bring anyone else into the hospital with them.